Finistere/antidote/README.rst

 be implemented.

 - tags to filter services and retrieve a list of them.
+- Add a proper way to test with injector.bind + mocking utility.
 - way to restrict services availability, either through tags, different containers or injectors, etc... (?)
 - proxies (?)